Mrkouhadi/go-monsterSlayer/README.md

 ### scripts

 - for development : `go run main.go`
-- for building astandalone program : `go build`
+- for building a standalone program : `go build`